What Is A Historic District?

 Misconceptions About Historic Districts

-- Property owners are not required to make costly renovations but must maintain and repair their private property in accordance with stated building codes.
+- Property owners are not required to make costly renovations, however proeprty owner in local historic districts but must maintain and repair their private property in accordance with stated building codes.
 Local and Federal agencies cannot mandate any costly renovations.

 - The CHAP historic district design review and permit process is not expensive, time consuming, or difficult.
-The design review can be processed in a few days.
-Permit fees usually range from $15 to $50, depending on the type of project.
+The design review can typically be processed in a few days.
+Additionally permit fees usually range from $15 to $50, depending on the type of project.
 Paint permits are free, and staff works with the applicants to make everything move as quickly as possible.

 - Neither type of historic district can restrict the use or sale of a property; that is predetermined through local zoning ordinances.